yuktmitash21/slack-code/README.md

 - 🧵 Understands thread context when mentioned in a thread
 - 📝 Shows formatted conversation history with timestamps and usernames
 - ⚡️ Uses Socket Mode for real-time communication (no public URL needed)
+- 🔧 **NEW:** Creates GitHub pull requests when given a task
+- 🚀 **NEW:** Integrates with GitHub API for automated PR creation

 ## Prerequisites

 - Python 3.8 or higher
 - A Slack workspace where you have permission to install apps
+- (Optional) A GitHub account and repository for PR creation feature

 ## Setup Instructions